weaveworks/weave/site/troubleshooting.md

 7a:16:dd:5b:83:de -> []
 Reconnects:
 192.168.32.1:6783 (dial tcp4 192.168.32.1:6783: connection timed out) (next try at 2014-10-23 16:39:50.585932102 +0000 UTC)

-weavedns container is not present; have you launched it?
 ````

 The terms used here are explained further at